crotchetycrow/bank-tech-test/README.md

 I want to be able to make a withdrawl

 As a Client
+So that I know when transactions were made
+I want to see dates next to my transactions

+As a Client
 So that I can check my statement
 I want to be able to print my account statement